napulen/functional-harmony-micchi/BPS_FH_Dataset/readme_chords.txt

 ex.
 C = C major, c+ = C# minor

-The difference between the local tonality and the global tonality of the piece gives what in the paper is called "primary degree"
+This is what in the paper is called "key"

 --